 As the radiation damage increases during the mission, the charge trapping during transfer becomes a driving factor, as it directly affects the shape measurement by eroding the leading edge of a galaxy image and adding a trail of released electrons as it is transferred through the CCD.
 Any design decisions to the CCD itself to mitigate the effect should be considered.
-An extensive campaign to understand the scientific effects would be necessary, and the means to quantify and calibrate these evaluated and incorporated in operations if necessary.
+An extensive campaign to understand the scientific effects would be necessary, and the means to quantify and calibrate these evaluated and incorporated in operations and in the data processing.
+Given the uncertainties in this calibration, a conservative approach must be adopted in determining the end-of-survey radiation damage.